Enjoy working behind the backs of others? Then you’ll find our 10 Best Traitor Board Games in 2023 article very amusing.

 The same question arises: will the crew manage its resources, crisis, and ship well enough to make it to Boston, or will the traitors be able to sabotage it?

 Nemesis is the original Alien movie in everything but an official license.
 But that does not make it any less thematic or frightening.
 The plot is similar.
 Your space vessel is infested with alien creatures and it’s your job as a crew to work together.
-You sneak around the ship, frantically repairing its systems, finding a solution in the lab, or combat the alien intruders yourself.
+You sneak around the ship, frantically repairing its systems, find a solution in the lab, or combat the alien intruders yourself.

 The actions are card-driven and each member of the crew (Soldier, Mechanic, Scout, etc.) comes with his set of abilities and equipment.
 All this is presented through stunning components (including Intruder miniatures), and artwork full of space-blackness, which makes you feel all the loneliness of the cold universe.